ccdcoe/Providentia/README.md

 ## Project description

 Providentia manages the technical inventory of a cyber exercise environment: networks, hosts and more.
-This centralizes the information and provides a single source of truth, which can be used by other tools using its JSON API.
+This centralizes this information and provides a single source of truth via JSON API.
+It integrates best with [Catapult](https://github.com/ClarifiedSecurity/catapult) deployment app, also developed by Clarified Security, but has been adapted to work with other tools and applications.

 The main use case is consuming the API to create [Ansible](https://www.ansible.com/) inventory in order to deploy networks and hosts to a cyber range environment.